privacyidea/privacyidea/doc/tokens/tokentypes/daypassword.rst

 Experiences
 ...........

-The Google Authenticator and the FreeOTP token can be enrolled easily in day password mode using the QR-Code enrollment Feature.
+The token will create a QR code for enrollment.
+You can scene this code with an authenticator app on your smartphone.

-The Google Authenticator is available for iOS, Android and Blackberry devices.
+The DayPassword token can only be enrolled with an authenticator app that supports the new token.

 Enrollment
 ~~~~~~~~~~